silasoyewale10/java-datastructure-and-algorithm/Data-Structures/src/main/java/datastructures/graph/README.md

 I declared a vertex, graph and edge class.
 I store the edges of each node in a arraylist and i store the vertexes of the graph in an array list.
 Each vertex has its own connections and its east to masintain like this.
 The big O is O(n).

+## API
+No API used for this project.